 What is the Celler-Kefauver Act?

 The United States Congress passed the Celler-Kefauver Act in 1950 with the goal of strengthening the provisions of the Clayton Antitrust Act of 1914.
 Specifically, the act was enacted to seal a loophole in the Clayton Act regarding certain forms of mergers and acquisitions.
-While the Clayton Act outlawed horizontal mergers planned to reduce competition, it was silent on vertical mergers where a company acquires its vendor company.
+While the Clayton Act outlawed horizontal mergers intended to reduce competition, it was silent on vertical mergers where a company acquires its vendor company.

 The Celler-Kefauver Act focused on vertical mergers that were designed to disadvantage other competitors by acquiring their suppliers.
 It also outlawed other forms of illegal holdings, mergers, and acquisitions.